olaborde/Fireside-Story/README.md

 Feel free to share your story in the #showcase channel on Slack, and see what others have created!

 You and your partner will alternate tasks, so designate one of you as Player 1 and the other as Player 2.
 Even when it is not your turn to complete a task, read and observe what your partner is doing to completed theirs.
-The steps here mimic how a real-world collaborative Git workflow can be used within a project.
+The steps here mimic how a real-world collaborative Git workflow can be used within a project.!